funcompbio/practical1/practical1.md

 1. Go to the Catalan Health Departament COVID data portal at [https://dadescovid.cat](https://dadescovid.cat) and switch the language to "ENGLISH" using the pull-down menu on the top-right corner of the page.
-2. Follow the downloads link and on the next page click and download the two files corresponding to the "7 DAY AGGREGATION" and the "DAILY DATA" for "CATALUNYA".
+2. Follow the downloads link and on the next page click and download the two files corresponding to the "7 DAY AGGREGATION" and the "DAILY DATA" for "CATALUNYA", column "POBLACIO RESIDENCIES/GENERAL".
 Make sure you know exactly where in your filesystem these two files have been downloaded. **Tip:** some browsers automatically download files into a folder called "Downloads" or under a name corresponding to the translation of "Downloads" to the default language of your operating system.

 # Creating your first directory